-The underlying principle of Bonsai, today, is that they are trained to represent the way the trees are found in nature.
+The underlying principle of Bonsai, today, is that a bonsai tree is 'styled' to represents the landscape that it may be found in nature.'

 A culster of Bonsai Trees grown in a tray or on a rock slab, represent a Forest.
-Bonsai Grown on a Rock are ment tot trees growing mountain tops.
+Bonsai Grown on a Rockscape; depict trees growing on hill sides or mountain slopes.
 These representations are called Bonsai Styles.

 The tree trunk is up-right and straight, the trunk has a visible taper with the widest part of the trunk at the based of the tree and supported by a suitable radial nebari (or root structure).
 In nature this style is found commonly in certain species of trees like some Conifers, and when a tree is growing in a open space and not competing with near-by trees for light, it usually also well protected from the harsher elements.
 A formal upright tree presents a picture of grandeur, regal maturity and a timeless quality.

 The Informal grows upright, but unlike the formal upright has gentle curves in its truck.
 The trunk rises out of the soil at an angle and usually curves gently back and forth two or three times before it reaches the apex.
 This is the most common style and a good style to start ones bonsai beginner to their first bonsai with.
 Informal Upright Style is suitable for most species of Trees, and is especially suited to deciduous trees and flowering trees like, maples and elms, prunus and quince.

 The Trunk of the Slating Style Bonsai at an angle at and angle to the surface, as though the tree was blow sideways by a strong gust of wind, or knocked over in landslide or by another larger tree falling onto it and knocing it sideways, or some other similar natural phenomenon.

 Cascade Style (Kengai)